 The National Reverse Mortgage Lenders Association’s free Reverse Mortgage Self-Evaluation poses seven questions and important considerations interested consumers should ask themselves, and think about, before proceeding with a loan application.

 The six-page Reverse Mortgage Self-Evaluation: A Checklist of Key Considerations was created to help you consider whether a reverse mortgage is right for you.
 Your HUD-approved reverse mortgage counselor can help you to answer additional questions you may have about the loan.
+You can also download the Spanish version.

 The National Reverse Mortgage Lenders Association created, “What You Need to Know About Your HECM After Closing” to answer questions reverse mortgage loan borrowers, and their heirs, may have about their FHA-insured Home Equity Conversion Mortgage, commonly referred to as a reverse mortgage loan.
 This free guide explains the important role of the Loan Servicer and the rules, guidelines, and timelines that apply to the loan.